Skip to main content

 GARR participates in the Trusted Certificate Service (TCS)M promoted by Géant for the benefit of European research networks.

-Through this service, GARR provides its community with digital x.509 certificates (also available in e-Science version, valid for authentication on GRID resources) issued by one of the major commercial Certification Authorities: Sectigo Limited, automatically recognized by nearly all existing web browsers.
+Through this service, GARR provides its community with digital x.509 certificates (also available in e-Science version, valid for authentication on GRID resources) issued by one of the major commercial Certification Authorities: HARICA, automatically recognized by nearly all existing web browsers.

 • SSL certificates: for server authentication and securing sessions with clients;